 The job market for yoga professionals is robust.
 The U.S. Bureau of Labor and Statistics projects jobs for yoga professionals (included in BLS’s fitness trainers and instructors category) to grow 13% at much faster than average rates for the years 2018-2028.
 There are currently 90,000 registered yoga teachers in the U.S. who possess the base level of non-academic training.
 MUIH’s Master of Science in Yoga Therapy provides such individuals with the opportunity to differentiate and distinguish themselves from others and to their clients and potential employers.
 View more about career opportunities.

 This program is offered in the hybrid format.
 Click here to view MUIH’s definition of online, hybrid, and on-campus course and program formats.

 The Master of Science Yoga Therapy program is composed of a required set of hybrid and online courses.

 For trimester start and end dates, see the Academic Calendar.

 The schedule accommodates working professionals by limiting on-campus weekends to three weekends per trimester.
 Online assignments are completed in between these on-campus weekends.

 Students meet on campus nine weekends per year (three weekends a trimester):

-Graduates of the Master of Science in Yoga Therapy are eligible to apply for certifications provided by the International Association of Yoga Therapists (IAYT), including IAYT’s RYT300 and certified yoga therapist credentials.
-Interested individuals are encouraged to check for the most recent requirements with the IYAT at www.iayt.org.
+Graduates of the Master of Science in Yoga Therapy are eligible to apply for the Certified Yoga Therapist (C-IAYT) credential offered by the International Association of Yoga Therapists and the RYT300 credential offered by Yoga Alliance.
+Interested individuals are encouraged to check for the most recent requirements.